anushachimmili/anushachimmili.github.io/README.md

 ### Technical Expertise
 My technical skills encompass a wide array of Machine Learning & Statistical Techniques and Programming Languages.
 Through various projects, including initiatives that promote women in tech, I have demonstrated the transformative power of data science in solving real-world challenges.

+### Empowering Women in Tech
+I actively contribute to projects aimed at showcasing the invaluable contributions of women in data science, underscoring the importance of gender diversity in technology.

 ---